 Based on this information, your doctor might suggest:

 Monoclonal antibodies.
-Drugs such as obinutuzumab and rituximab are often the first treatment for follicular lymphoma.
+Drugs such as obinutuzumab (Gazyva) and rituximab (Rituxan) are often the first treatment for follicular lymphoma.
 Your doctor may decide to use them to treat a relapse.

-Copanlisib, duvelisib, idelalisib, or umbralisib.
-These medications are kinase inhibitors.
+Copanlisib (Aliquopa) or umbralisib (Ukoniq).
+These medications are targeted therapies.
 Doctors typically choose them after one or more other treatments have not worked.

 CAR-T cell therapy.
-This treatment uses your own T cells (a type of immune cell) plus chemotherapy to kill cancer cells.
+This treatment uses your own T-cells (a type of immune cell) plus chemotherapy to kill cancer cells.
+They include:

 Stem cell transplant.
 Some relapsed follicular lymphomas respond best to a high dose of chemotherapy followed by a stem cell transplant.
 This is a procedure that replaces cells in your bone marrow with healthy cells.